surniaulula/wpsso-strip-schema-microdata/readme.txt

 *WPSSO SSM filters are very fast* &mdash; generally running in under 0.003 seconds &mdash; and enabling the removal of duplicate meta tags won't add much to this, but I would suggest not enabling that feature unless required.
 If your theme and/or other plugins are adding duplicate meta tags, it's always best to disable them at their source instead of filtering them out afterwards &mdash; but if that's not possible, then you should find this WPSSO SSM feature very useful. ;-)

-**WPSSO SSM is *super fast* and coded for performance:**
+**WPSSO SSM is *incredibly fast* and coded for performance:**

-WPSSO and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
+WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.

-WPSSO and its extensions are fully tested and compatible with PHP v7.x (PHP v5.3 or better required).
+WPSSO Core and its extensions are fully tested and compatible with PHP v7.x (PHP v5.3 or better required).

 = How do you know what it's doing? ;-) =